alexander-wood/tech-writing-samples/regions.md

 With that setup out of the way, we're ready to create our cluster!

 ### Creating a Cluster
-There are only a few steps necessary to get a multi-region Redis cluster up and running:
+There are a few steps necessary to get a multi-region Redis cluster up and running:

 1. First, run `fly volumes create redis_server --size 10 --region sea` to create the primary volume.
 2. Next, run `fly volumes create redis_server --size 10 --region nrt` to create the read replica.
 3. Finally, run `fly scale count 2` to tell Fly.io to add more machines.
 You'll need one machine per region.

 The Redis cluster is now ready to use!
-However, as with PostgreSQL, we'll need to add some logic so that writes which need to propagate to all regions are sent to the primary, while writes with ephemeral data are sent to the nearest replica.
+However, we'll need to add some logic to route those writes which need to propagate to all regions to the primary and writes of ephemeral data are sent to the nearest replica.

-### Configuring Multi-Region Redis
+### Configuring Multi-Region Redis URLs
 The primary Redis URL is:

 ```conf